 All articles of uniform issued are and shall remain the property of the Department.

-[Regulation 126 amended in Gazette 22 Dec 1998 p.
+[Regulation 126 amended: Gazette 22 Dec 1998 p.
 6847-8; 31 Oct 2012 p.
 5234.]

 127. Indemnity for damaged uniform

 If an officer or member of a brigade leaving the service fails to return any of the property of the Department in proper order, allowing for fair wear and tear, the FES Commissioner may deduct from any moneys due to him such sum as will indemnify the State against loss.